OMS Clinic Kassel: Dr Terheyden

 About Prof. Dr Dr Hendrik Terheyden MD DDS PhD

-Prof. Dr Dr dent.
-Terheyden is a specialist in oral and maxillofacial surgery.
-Since 2007, he has been chairman of the Dept. Oral & Craniomaxillofacial Surgery and owner of the Dental implant center.
-In addition to being a specialist in oral and maxillofacial surgery, he is also an expert in plastic and oral surgery with additional qualifications in X-ray and ultrasound diagnostics as well as dental implantology.
+Prof. Dr. Dr. Terheyden is a specialist in oral and maxillofacial surgery and has been the head physician of the Helios Kliniken Kassel (formerly DRK-Kliniken Nordhessen) and owner of the Implant Center Kassel since 2007.
+In addition to being a specialist in oral and maxillofacial surgery, he also holds the additional title of plastic surgeon and is a specialist in oral surgery with additional qualifications in X-ray and ultrasound diagnostics and dental implantology.

 The treatment of tumours, malpositions, and malformations in the mouth, jaw, and face is performed by Dr Terheyden with high professional quality and precision.
 He always keeps an eye on facial aesthetics and chewing function.
 Through plastic-reconstructive surgery, undesirable long-term effects can often be avoided so patients can maintain or regain quality of life.